*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Device bans are normally extensively investigated and occur only after all the members of the investigating team have reached a conclusion that the offense was bad enough to deserve that drastic of a measure.

 A ban usually occurs when a user breaks the code of conduct and normally you will be suspended multiple times before you get a ban.
 Another thing to note is that once a device ban occurs, no online accounts, suspended or not, can be accessed via that device.

 A device may be banned from Xbox Live for different reasons.
 The following is a general list of things that might get your device immediately banned.

 - Tampering with the console.
 This may include opening an Xbox console physically and making certain modifications to it to play unauthorized or illegitimate software.
-It also might just be tampering with the software with no physical modifications made.
+It also might just be tampering with the software or hacking with no physical modding done.

 - Cybercrime such as online fraud.
-This includes activities such as account theft, phishing or other activities to defraud the company, the players, or both.
+This includes activities such as account theft, phishing, or other activities to defraud the company, the players, or both.
 This could be done over chat, messages, or even trying to get people to leave to leave the platform.

-- A list of nefarious activities is usually mentioned on the company’s site somewhere, and repeated violation of those will result in banning of the console as well.
+- A list of nefarious activities is usually mentioned on the company’s site somewhere, and repeated violations of those will result in the banning of the console as well.